pulumi/docs/content/docs/reference/pkg/azure-nextgen/hanaonazure/hanainstance.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const hanaInstance = new azure_nextgen.hanaonazure.v20171103preview.HanaInstance("hanaInstance", {
+const hanaInstance = new azure_nextgen.hanaonazure.HanaInstance("hanaInstance", {
     hanaInstanceId: "00000000-0000-0000-0000-000000000000",
     hanaInstanceName: "myHanaInstance",
     hardwareProfile: {